Dipeshpal/Intent-Classification-small-transformers/README.md

 - This will push your dataset to huggingface hub.
 You can check the dataset in huggingface hub.

-### 3. Fine-tune any model on your custom dataset (zero-shot), classification task
+### 3. Fine-tune any model on your custom dataset, classification task

-- You can fine-tune any model on your custom dataset (zero-shot), classification task.
-You can check the dataset in huggingface hub.
+- You can fine-tune any model on your custom dataset, classification task.

-    ```commandline
-    python zero-shot-finetuning-train.py
-    ```

-  or

-- You can also check out jupyter notebook 'zero-shot-finetuning-train.ipynb' for more details.
+- Check out 'Transformers_Classifications_distilbert_base_uncased.ipynb' file.
+You can use any model.

-- This will fine-tune any model on your custom dataset (zero-shot), classification task.
-You can check the dataset in huggingface hub.
+- This script contains all the steps to fine-tune any model on your custom dataset, classification task.

+- Which includes:

+    - Loading dataset from huggingface hub
+    - Creating model
+    - Creating trainer
+    - Training model
+    - Saving model
+    - Evaluating model
+    - Inference
-- This will also save the model and push to huggingface hub.
+    - Pushing dataset to huggingface hub

-- You can check the model in huggingface hub.
+    - Pushing model to huggingface hub
+    - Pushing tokenizer to huggingface hub
+    - Pushing config to huggingface hub

 ### 4. Inference

 - It is recommended to open the script 'inference.py' and change the model name and dataset name to your model and dataset name.